Selling a business set up as a C corporation can have some very painful tax consequences.

 2) If you do plan to sell your business in the next 5 years, seriously consider converting from a C to S now

 Yes, the advice is the same.
 Why?
-Because the look back window starts when you make the conversion and the sooner the clock starts, the sooner you are out from under the C Corp tax burden if/when you sell your business.
+Because the lookback window starts when you make the conversion and the sooner the clock starts, the sooner you are out from under the C Corp tax burden if/when you sell your business.
+Obviously, check with your CPA to determine any “look-back” issues with rules or time.

 Selling a business is more about how much you end up with, not how much you sold it for